Holden Man Killed in JoCo Motorcycle Accident - NewsBreak

 Holden Man Killed in JoCo Motorcycle Accident

 A Holden man was killed in a motorcycle accident that occurred Saturday afternoon in Johnson County.
-The Missouri State Highway Patrol reports that...ksisradio.com
+The Missouri State Highway Patrol reports that...kxkx.com

 A Holden man was killed in a motorcycle accident that occurred Saturday afternoon in Johnson County.
-The Missouri State Highway Patrol reports that...ksisradio.com
+The Missouri State Highway Patrol reports that...kxkx.com

 Comments / 0